mrazjava/booklink-backend/README.md

 mvn clean package
 docker build -t mrazjava/booklink-backend:local .
 ```
-Then, to run the image we just built off sandbox local:
+Then, to run off sandbox `local` the image we have just built, invoke:
 ```
 ./sandbox local -b
 ```